NHL Team Marketer

 I live right outside of Philly.
 For me to take my family to a Flyers game, it costs over $150, including the tickets, parking, and food.
 Suffice it to say, we don't go often.
 Are NHL teams trying to bring DOWN the prices on any of the aforementioned?

-Asked by Sol over 11 years ago
+Asked by Sol almost 12 years ago

 Sorry to say that for teams with high ticket demand like Philly, it's very unlikely they will ever lower their prices.
 To achieve an lower average ticket price, I'd suggest buying a partial season package.
 But hopefully the efforts that the teams are making to improve the in-game entertainment brings up the value of the game experience commensurate to the price.